-For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences page.
+For instructions on how to customize this code style, see the Plant Code section of our Planting Preferences documentation.

 To use a language other than English, select a language for your common plant names.

 To control which plant data tags are included in your Plant Schedule, click Select Fields to open a dialog box listing data compiled for each plant.

 Check the box for each of these fields you want to include for each plant in the schedule.
 Uncheck the boxes for fields you don't want to include.

 Column Display Options for Plant Data

 You have two options for displaying your plant data in your schedule:

 - Display tags in one column per group: Include one column per tag group (Water Use and Plant Landscape Use, for example).
 Each column will include all tags applied within a tag group.
 In this format, the schedule will be much shorter because it will have far fewer columns, making it easy to include all plant data.
 This option also minimizes the time needed to generate the schedule and prevents schedules that are too long to fit in your drawing.